 - What is Keyman insurance? - A type of life insurance policy to protect against the death of a key employee within your business.
 The life insurance benefit can help to protect profits, cover debt and pay for the cost of replacing staff members.

 - Is keyman insurance legally required? - No, but should be one of the main considerations if you run a small business and a large part of your business revenue is driven by a small number of key individuals.

 - Who should get keyman insurance? - Any business that relies on an individual or small number of individuals in order to generate revenue.
 Examples include insuring against the death of a top-performing salesperson, perhaps an individual with niche technical skills or perhaps the founder or figurehead of a business.

 - Roughly what does keyman insurance cost? - Premiums start from around £5 per month.
 Check out our article 'How much does relevant life insurance cost' for more information.

 - Where best to buy keyman insurance? - Speak to an independent business protection specialist who can search the whole market on your behalf.
 It is especially important if you are insuring more than one key person as an independent specialist can get the best premiums by speaking to every insurer on your behalf, saving you time and money.
-Additionally, our recommended business protection specialist will pay £50 cashback when you take out a qualifying business protection policy.
+Additionally, our recommended business protection specialist* will pay up to £100 cashback when you take out a qualifying business protection policy.

 4 - Shareholder/Partnership protection insurance